All Pupils have their own Microsoft Surface 3

 Information and Communication Technology has had a huge impact on all our lives, not least in education.
 The pace of change is unprecedented and the expectation is that all young people will leave school proficient in the use of this technology.

-In our review of the IT strategy for the school we have decided to introduce a one-to-one scheme in which every pupil in the school will be issued with a Microsoft Surface 3 from September 2016, which will be theirs until they leave the school.
+In our review of the IT strategy for the school, we introduced a one-to-one scheme in September 2016 and now every pupil in the school is issued with a Microsoft Surface 3 when they start, which is theirs until they leave the school.
 In brief, this device combines the best features of a Windows based computer, with tablet technology.
-Office 365 will facilitate access to files and open up opportunities for collaboration.
+Office 365 facilitates access to files and open up opportunities for collaboration.
 This link provides more information about these devices:

 In this context, the first thing that we need to accept is that there is no ‘app’ for good teaching.
 As a staff we are totally committed to continuously improving the quality of teaching and learning at Luckley and we firmly believe that although the Surface Tablets will not do this on their own – they certainly have the potential to help.
 The ability to take written notes, collaborate on class projects, and receive and hand in homework electronically and all within the context of the familiar ‘Windows’ platform currently used in school will permit us to work far more efficiently.
 Furthermore immediate access to the world of the ‘Microsoft Education’ community will enable us to investigate many of the exciting projects being made available to all areas of schools curriculum.

-Quite simply our aim is that the introduction of the Surface Tablets will make great lessons even more exhilarating.
+Quite simply the Surface Tablets make great lessons even more exhilarating.

-The following Q & As will explain a bit more about how the scheme will work:
+The following Q & As will explain a bit more about how the scheme works: